Titanium vs Stainless Steel: An In-Depth Comparison

 The Discovery and Evolution of Titanium

-Titanium was discovered in the late 18th century by William Gregor, though it wasn’t until the 20th century that it became known for its strength and lightweight properties.
-The evolution of titanium, marked by significant technological advancements, has established it as a crucial material in aerospace and medical fields.
+William Gregor discovered titanium in the late 18th century, but it wasn’t until the 20th century that it became known for its strength and lightweight properties.
+The evolution of titanium, marked by significant technological advancements, has established it as a crucial material in the aerospace and medical fields.

 The Development of Stainless Steel